Eltaf-azizi/Responsive-Web-Design/README.md

 -
 ### Business & Data Presentation

-- **Balance Sheet**: A clean presentation of financial balance sheet data.
+- **Balance Sheet**: A clean financial balance sheet data presentation.
 - **Technical Documentation Page**: A detailed documentation webpage for a technical product or API.

 ### Graphical and Creative Coding